About Me

 A 320x240 pixel resolution webcam photo of Sunny Crittenden circa 2013.

 After that, my bipolar meds still weren’t stable, and worse, I had chronic pancreatitis because my pancreas had gotten so damaged from almost dying originally that it was just crapping out.
 And every time I had pancreatitis, my pancreas was damaging itself further, making me sicker and more prone to pancreatitis every time, like a vicious cycle.
 I was also still agoraphobic, unable to even walk to the end of my driveway to get a newspaper because I was so scared of the people passing by in cars.
 I was still camming and writing online every day though, and still making art and being the best wife and mom I was capable of being under the circumstances.
-I did a couple of art shows in Toronto during this time, and Blake and I celebrated our 10th wedding anniversary with a dinner at Haugen’s for our family, and a big party at our house with friends afterward.
+I did a couple of art shows in Toronto during this time, and Blake and I celebrated our 10th wedding anniversary with a dinner at Haugen’s BBQ in Port Perry for our family, and a big party at our house with friends afterwards.

 Sunny Crittenden in 2017.